SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Sun_Outage.md

 Earth stations can be fixed or steerable, and in the latter case the orientation is updated based on another element via element subscriptions.

+> [!NOTE]
-Note: The Generic Sun Outage connector is based on requirements and calculations provided by other clients and is designed to provide approximate, best-effort notifications and estimates of when a sun outage may occur.
+> The Generic Sun Outage connector is based on requirements and calculations provided by other clients and is designed to provide approximate, best-effort notifications and estimates of when a sun outage may occur.

 ### Ranges of the driver